-#Slack is quickly becoming the collaboration platform of choice for so many companies, and people are also using it to track events.
-We have also recently adopted Slack, and wanted a way to send messages to Slack channels whenever something occurred in one of our own Zingtrees.
+Slack has become the go-to collaboration platform of choice for so many companies, and people are also using it to track events.
+We have also recently adopted Slack and wanted a way to send messages to Slack channels whenever something occurred in one of our own Zingtrees.

 How it Works

 When an end-user visits a node in one of your decision trees, you can have that node trigger a custom Slack notification.
 Once you set up Slack for your organization, any node in any tree can send a message to Slack.